 Every October (3rd and 4th in 2020) Estes celebrates their favorite neighbors, the elk!
 The elks’ mating season actually happens in October.
 Each year, if you get up early enough and get into the wild, you can hear these magical creatures bugling.

 Learn all about these amazing animals at Elk Fest in Estes Park.
-Activities include educational opportunities, beer garden, live entertainment, kid’s games, and local native American story telling.
+Activities include educational opportunities, beer garden, live entertainment, kid’s games, and local native American storytelling.

 Local Tip: Don’t forget to also spend some time in Rocky Mountain National Park to properly celebrate these magnificent creatures.
+Even the best hikes in Estes Park will be dotted with elk if you’re lucky!

 Take a Scenic Drive